sbddesign/bui/README.md

 The `ui` lib relies upon the CSS variables from `tokens` and can use icons from the `icons` package.
 It uses [Lit](https://lit.dev/) for the web components.

+To build the UI components, run `pnpm build:ui`.
+This will transpile the TypeScript into JavaScript web components, generate types, and also create wrapper components for easier usage in React.

 ### storybook

 To interact with the components via [storybook](https://storybook.js.org/), run `pnpm storybook`.